R&D Studies // Clinical Trials Consulting

 In addition to the above activities, our contribution to phase I to IV trials can consist of:

-- Design and implementation of equivalence or non-inferiority trials, Dose effect trials, or Phase II/III combination trials.
+- Study Design: We can assist in the design and implementation of equivalence or non-inferiority trials, dose-effect trials, or Phase II/III combination trials.

-- Development of adaptive designs with sub-group analyses or multiple endpoints.
-Risk reduction through adaptive trial design elements like sample-size re-estimation, dose-selection and general group-sequential designs and analyses and setting up appropriate “go/no-go decision points” and proposals for quantitative evaluations to support such decisions.
+- Adaptive trial design: Development of adaptive designs with sub-group analyses or multiple endpoints reduces risk through adaptive trial design elements including sample size re-estimation, dose selection and general group sequential designs and analyses, and setting up appropriate “go/no-go decision points” and proposals for quantitative evaluations to support such decisions.

-- Exploratory analyses (e.g. subgroup analyses and characterisation of participant demographics) to generate hypotheses for further research and next steps of development.
+- Exploratory analyses: Exploratory analyses (e.g. subgroup analyses and characterisation of participant demographics) can be used to generate hypotheses for further research and next steps of development.

-- Missing data.
-The expectation of missing data, such as loss-to-follow-up, is incorporated into all clinical trial design into the trial design and adapt the statistical analysis accordingly.
+- Missing data: The expectation of missing data, such as loss-to-follow-up, is incorporated into all clinical trial design, while statistical analysis is adapted accordingly.

-- Multiplicity.
-Adjusting for multiplicity necessitated by situations such as: multiple subgroup comparisons, comparisons across multiple treatment arms, the analysis of multiple outcomes, and multiple analyses of the same outcome at different times or between different variables.
+- Multiplicity: Adjusting for multiplicity is necessitated by situations such as: multiple subgroup comparisons, comparisons across multiple treatment arms, the analysis of multiple outcomes, and multiple analyses of the same outcome at different times or between different variables.

-- Meta-analyses to integrate evidence from multiple related clinical trials using random effects or other models, for example to consolidate existing findings as to the efficacy of an existing treatment.
+- Meta-analysis: Meta-analyses are used to integrate evidence from multiple related clinical trials using random effects or other models, for example to consolidate existing findings as to the efficacy of an existing treatment.

-- Advisory board participation and discussions with regulatory authorities on development plans and trial design matters such as Special Protocol Assistance, Pre-IND, End of Phase II and scientific advice meetings.
+- Discussions with regulatory authorities: We are able to participate in advisory boards and discussions with regulatory authorities on development plans and trial design matters such as Special Protocol Assistance, Pre-IND, End of Phase II and scientific advice meetings.

-- Consulting in advanced biostatistics (Bayesian statistics, multi-state modelling, latent variable modelling, generalized linear mixed modelling.
+- Biostatistics Consulting: We offer expert consulting in advanced biostatistics (e.g. Bayesian statistics, multi-state modelling, latent variable modelling, generalized linear mixed modelling).